No outgoing voicemail? Or one that hasn’t been updated in years?

 ➡️ Your vocal handshake!

-“You’ve reached the voicemail of Rebecca Murray.
-Helping you showcase your shine through communication confidence.
+“You’ve reached the voicemail of First Name // Last Name with Company Name.
 Please leave a message and I’ll return it at my earliest opportunity.”

 ⏱️ 12 seconds